PART 1 - Navigating Neurodiversity: My Daughter's Perspective on Living with Disabilities

 Nicole - Yep, but I didn't want to go.

-Me - I remember your 2nd grade teacher telling me during circle time you kept getting up and going to the back of the class to engage with things.
+Me - I remember your 2nd grade teacher telling me that during circle time you kept getting up and going to the back of the class to engage with things.
 She figured you weren't losing much from story time.
 One day when she finished reading the story she asked the class to explain the moral.
 Out of the blue you began to retell the story in great detail and shared the moral of the story.
 It was at that moment she realized that although you weren't in the circle, you were taking in everything that was happening.
 The amount of information you always seemed to have, was astonishing to me, it still is.
-The knowledge that amber is petrified sap, that algae in the lake was truly plankton, the knowledge of all the Greek and Rome gods.
+The knowledge that amber is petrified sap, that algae in the lake was "plankton", the knowledge of all the Greek and Rome gods.
 Your mind is like a sponge.
 Both you and your sibling share the great ability to know and retain information that was of high interest to you.
 At the same time, you couldn't remember other things.
 The level of detailed memory in some areas is just astounding.

 Nicole - I remember all of those things.
 I know sometimes my level of detail and need for specificity drove some family members crazy.
 One of my relatives, who is ADHD and also thinks she might be ASD, was talking with me about the need to explain everything in detail.
 Not only is it wrapped around our interests and the level at which we have acquired information about them.
 But it also has to do with us realizing that we have thoughts in our head that we share with others, giving no frame of reference of what got us to the information we just shared.
 People just seem confused and don't understand what we are talking about.
 So in order to prevent that, we tend to over explain.
 And because of our high level of knowledge and information, we also tend to start out on one topic and end up somewhere completely different.